ImoucheG/GeoRide-Jeedom-Source/README.md

 For her configuration, you must enable and set her tracker id, you can get all tracker of your account with the button below, click on the tracker that you need and save it.

+If necessary you can change your wan domain/ip by the local alternative.

 For use GeoLoc plugin with GeoRide you can specified your link in the field, he allow to update the location about your tracker.
 If you do not use GeoLock, do not fill this field.